Everywhere at the End of Time: Accolades

 Everywhere at the End of Time appeared the most on year-end lists of The Quietus and Tiny Mix Tapes.
 The latter reviewed each album, except for Stage 3, and gave the first, fourth and sixth stages the "EUREKA!" award, given to albums "explor[ing] the limits of noise and music" and "worthy of careful consideration".
 Resident Advisor included Stage 6 in its listing of 2019's best albums.
 Quietus contributor Maria Perevedentseva chose "We Don't Have Many Days" as one of the best songs of 2016, and Stage 5 would later be included in the publication's listing of the best music of September 2018.
 Stage 6 was named the website's "Lead Review" of the week and the best "miscellaneous" music release of 2019.
+The series also received three votes on the Quietus year-end annual rewind: one for Stage 6 and two for the complete edition.